Areas of Expertise

 Holistic Counseling to Diverse Faiths and Cultures

-I have four years of direct client experience in providing individual and group therapy.
+I have five years of direct client experience in providing individual and group therapy.
 I am a skilled and empathic listener, and for the time we are together, you have my undivided attention.

 My interest, education and personal involvement with a variety of faiths and cultures has led to my culturally sensitive work.
-Being an immigrant myself, I have a deep appreciation for the challenges faced by my diverse clients.
 I honor my clients' beliefs as we collaborate to heal the mind, body, and spirit.